nilshartmann/moderne-react-pattern/README.md

 ## A note on the content

-The content is almost entirely generated with JetBrains AI, ChatGPT and DALL-E. You should not treat the recipes for real (unless you blindly trust AI) :-)
+The content is almost entirely generated with JetBrains AI Assistent, ChatGPT and DALL-E. You should not treat the recipes for real (unless you blindly trust AI) :-)

 ## Questions, comments, feedback